bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/package-relay.md

 Gloria Zhao: 00:08:28

-I think just the process of figuring out the design space, figuring out what really is the commonality between all of these constraints that people have, and abstractly us being able to come here and say - "Yeah, in summary, it's pre-signed, and it's untrusted, and they need fee bumping."
+I think just the process of figuring out the design space, figuring out what really is the commonality between all of these constraints that people have, and abstractly us being able to come here and say, "Yeah, in summary, it's pre-signed, and it's untrusted, and they need fee bumping."
 That's something that was figured out recently, right?

 Then you need a good idea of what the L2 projects out there are.